-These embeddable widgets were designed for use on the online media properties to advertise the daily deal offers of BluLabel’s partners.
-Each widget was specifically tailored for placement on the partners website.
-Because the widgets were to be embedded by either iFrame or an DOM manipulating append AJAX script special attention need was paid to how the widgets were coded to avoid host site CSS from distorting the designs.
+These embeddable widgets were designed for use on online publishing media properties to advertise the daily deal offers of BluLabel’s partners.
+Each widget was specifically tailored for placement on the partner’s website.
+Because the widgets were to be deployed primarily by a DOM-injecting AJAX script, special attention was paid to how the widgets were coded to avoid the host site’s CSS from distorting the designs.
 Each widget incorporates logic to handle each potential deal status to focus on maximum purchase conversion or new user acquisition.
-It was very gratifying when one of the first designs I created was A/B tested and proved to have a click-through rate 30% higher than the previous design it replaced.
+One of the first designs I created for this series was A/B tested and proved to have a click-through rate 30% higher than the previous design it replaced.
 Sweet!

 This website allowed customers to claim movie ticket discount codes purchased through promotional offers on daily deal sites.
 As this was a new purchase model for movie tickets the focus of the user interface was to reduce the user flow to a simple three step process outlined in the primary branding elements.
 The site brought a great deal to happy customers while offering participating sites a powerful user acquisition tool.

 This corporate website was designed to showcase dotBlu, Inc’s web products.
-The company offers online platforms to power whitelabel Flash Sales, Daily Deals, Local Offers, and user acquisition tools like Facebook based contests and sweepstakes.
+The company offered online platforms to power whitelabel Flash Sales, Daily Deals, Local Offers, and user acquisition tools like Facebook-based contests and sweepstakes.
 Signature images were created for each product line.
 The site uses HTML5, CSS3, and media queries to optimize the site for various devices.
 One of the highlights of the creative process was to stage, light, and photograph the mobile apps I’ve designed in action.

 DotBlu, Inc wanted to create a new brand and corporate identity for their product line that focused on their strength as a provider of whitelabel web software.
 The platform’s strength is the successful melding of technology with clients’ visual identities so the logotype combines a luscious script type with the friendly rounded display serif type used in dotBlu’s corporate logo.
 A complimentary color pallet, usage guidelines, and a suite of icons and business cards was developed along with the new logotype.